 Trending in Google Search: Jasprit Bumrah and his transparent underwear: Trolls and Bumrah Epic reply

-Frequently Asked Questions
+Some Frequently Asked Questions.

 Bumrah has become a valuable weapon in limited-overs cricket because of his ability to bowl accurate yorkers and surprise the opposition with variations in the last overs.
 His biggest influence has, however, been felt in Test cricket, where he has established himself as a crucial part of India’s strategy, particularly while playing on hostile territory.
 During the first Test match of the 2018 Border Gavaskar Trophy against Australia, he recorded a speed of 153.26 kph.
 With 21 wickets, Bumrah finished the series tied for the most wickets taken, aiding India in their historic series victory in Australia.

-Jasprit Bumrah is the fastest bowler in India as of 2019.
+Jasprit Bumrah is the fastest bowler in India as of 2023.
 During the first Test match of the 2018 Border Gavaskar Trophy against Australia, he recorded a speed of 153.26 kph.
 With 21 wickets, Bumrah finished the series tied for the most wickets taken, aiding India in their historic series victory in Australia.

 Jasprit Bumrah, Bhuvneshwar Kumar, Umesh Yadav, Anil Kumble (956 wickets), Kapil Dev (687 wickets), Harbhajan Singh (665 wickets), Zaheer Khan (573 wickets), Javagal Srinath (551 wickets), and Mohammad Shami are some of the best bowlers in India.